 With a large economy and key exports such as semiconductors and LCD panels, Taiwan is an attractive spot for foreign companies looking to expand to Asia.
 But when you are ready to set up your Taiwan payroll, you’ll first have to understand the country’s various labor laws, payroll regulations, and changing business factors to stay compliant.

 Globalization Partners can change how you set up your Taiwan payroll using our Employer of Record solution.
 You won’t have to worry about compliance, and your employees will always get paid according to local labor laws.

 Employers in Taiwan have to consider taxes for both corporations and their employees.
 Taiwan does not have any social security taxes, but employers and employees must contribute to nominal labor insurance and national health insurance premiums.
-Employers contribute 6.35% to the labor insurance scheme and 5.008% to the national health insurance program.
+Employers should budget around 17% of their employees’ salaries as a cost paid to the authorities.

 Taiwan Payroll Options for Companies